A phase field model with arbitrary misorientation dependence of grain boundary energy: Introduction

 There are two families of orientation-field models, differing by the manner in which they ensure localized grain boundaries.
 The Kobayashi-Warren-Carter model includes two terms dependent on the orientation field $\theta$ in the free energy density: one depends on $|\nabla\theta|$ while the second depends on $|\nabla\theta|^2$.
 At constant temperature, and without an inclination dependence of the grain boundary (GB) energy, the free energy of the model in a domain $\Omega$ is \cite{KWC2003}

 The coupling functions $g(\phi)$ and $h(\phi)$ increase monotonically, with the influence of orientation vanishing in the liquid phase ($\phi=0$).
+The potential $V(\phi)$ is a double well potential in a solid-liquid system with minima in the two phases.
+For a grain-only system, $V(\phi)$ only has a minimum in the solid phase.
 The model parameters $\alpha$, $s$, and $\epsilon$ determine the GB energy\footnote{.
 Generally speaking, the model predicts the grain boundary \emph{free} energy, but we will refer to it as grain boundary energy for brevity.} by adjusting the strength of the coupling between $\phi$ and $\theta$.
 The choice of model parameters affects a critical misorientation at which the GB width diverges, effectively resulting in melting of the boundary.
 The presence of the first order term results in stationary solutions for the GB profile.

 The second family of models, the HMP model after Henry, Mellenthin, and Plapp \cite{HMP2012}, omits the first-order gradient term in $\theta$, favoring a singular coupling function on the $|\nabla\theta|^2$ term to localize the boundaries.
 The free energy in the HMP model is defined by